Visit the Humber Bay Butterfly Habitat

 Even if you're not much of a nature watcher, the "Home Garden" section of the Humber Bay Butterfly Habitat may appeal as a quiet place to read, sketch, take photos, or just relax.

 The Home Garden is arranged in a semi-circle, with benches in the middle and is enriched with public art.
-"Spirit House" by Anne Feir 1 sits on a pillar above the garden while Amy Switzer's group of welded-steel Ravens - the "Guardians" - watch over it all.

 The Humber Bay Butterfly Habitat is also located off the Waterfront Trail and can make a nice stop for passing cyclists and inline skaters.